wavefrontHQ/docs/pages/doc/query_language_query_builder.md

 You can enable or disable Query Builder in your [user preferences](users_account_managing.html#configuring-your-preferences).
 * If **Enable Query Builder** and **Always Open the Query Builder** are both checked, then the Query Builder always displays when you navigate to a blank chart or new alert.
-* If **Always Open the Query Builder** is not checked, then the Query Editor displays byt default.
+* If **Always Open the Query Builder** is not checked, then the Query Editor displays by default.
 Query Builder displays only if you click the query builder toggle.

 ![Query builder new](images/query_builder_new.png)